vegaprotocol/vega/DEFINITION_OF_DONE.md

 **After merging**
 - Move development ticket to `Done` if there is **NO** requirement for new system-tests
 - Resolve any issues with broken system-tests
-- Create [documentation](https://github.com/vegaprotocol/documentation/issues) tickets with feature labels
+- Create [documentation](https://github.com/vegaprotocol/documentation/issues) tickets with feature labels if functionality has changed, or is a new feature

 **Before Testnet**
 - Acceptance (feature) tests passing (end to end / black-box testing)